-Note: Hmean= harmonious mean, St.Dev.= standard deviation, C. of V.= coefficient of variation; M55= augmented middle 55%.
+Note: Hmean = harmonious mean; St Dev = standard deviation; C of V = coefficient of variation; M55 = augmented middle 55%.

-Table 1 shows that the coefficient of variation for such an augmented middle (including arguably very upper-middle 19th ventile) is very small; such a population share would be even more homogenous than the middle 50 percent.
-Variations of the bottom and top groups, on the other hand, are a lot larger - especially that of the highest ventile.
-These observations are in line with our hypothesis according to which differences in inequality levels in the world are explained overwhelmingly by the differences in the shares of the extremes, while the middle-income groups own a similar share of total income all other the world.
+Table 1 shows that the coefficient of variation for such an augmented middle (including arguably very upper-middle 19th ventile) is very small; such a population share would be even more homogenous than the middle 50 per cent.
+Variations of the bottom and top groups, on the other hand, are a lot larger-especially that of the highest ventile.
+These observations are in line with Palma's proposition according to which differences in inequality levels in the world are explained overwhelmingly by the differences in the shares of the extremes, while the middle-income groups own a similar share of total income all over the world.
 Palma found this relationship to hold when using the top decile as the delimitation of the elite income group.
-The new data analyzed here shows that this relationship holds the more, i.e. the middle becomes more stable, when a smaller fraction at the top is considered (top 5 percent), and analogously the middle is "augmented" to encompass 55 percent of the population.
+The new data analysed here shows that this relationship holds the more, i.e. the middle becomes more homogeneous-when a smaller fraction at the top is considered (top 5 per cent) -and analogously the middle is 'augmented' to encompass 55 per cent of the population.

-If it is the case that the most stable subpart of the population is the augmented middle, while the most diverse part is the top percentiles, such findings would warrant the usage of a sort of "higher order" Palma ratio - a "Palma v.2".
-An indicator could be conceptualized where different, smaller shares of the elite's income, e.g. the highest 5 or 1 percent, are divided over that of the poorest 40 percent of the population.
+If it is the case that the most stable sub-part of the population is the augmented middle, while the most diverse part is the top percentiles, such findings would warrant the usage of a sort of 'higher order' Palma ratio-a 'Palma v.2'.
+For such an indicator, smaller shares of the elite's income, e.g. the highest 5 (or 1) per cent, are divided over that of the poorest 40 per cent of the population.

-What speaks for the usage of a Palma v.2, as a complementary measure to the Palma, is the extraordinary concentration of income within the top decile, i.e. between the top 10 percent and the top 5 percent of the income distribution.
-Whereas the 90th to 95th percentiles receive only somewhat more than the 18th ventile which lies just below it (20 percent more on average), for all 116 countries the last ventile secures on average almost the double (10.3 percent of total income for the 19th ventile and 19.6 percent for the last one), for 34 countries more than double, and three countries

-- Guatemala, Central African Republic and Honduras - more than triple that of the five percent just below.
+What speaks for the usage of a Palma v.2, as a complementary measure to the Palma, is the extraordinary concentration of income within the top decile, which in itself is much more unequal than any other decile.
+Whereas the 90th to 95th percentiles receive only somewhat more than the 18th ventile, which lies just below it (20 per cent more on average), for all 116 countries the last ventile secures on average almost double compared to the one preceding it (10.3 per cent of total income for the 19th ventile and 19.6 per cent for the last one).
+For 34 countries its share is more than double, and three countries-Guatemala, Central African Republic, and Honduras-more than triple that of the 5 per cent just below.
 No other ventile is marked by such drastic difference between the ones just next to it (whether that is above or below).
-Graph 3 below illustrates the relationship between the 20th ventile and the tenth decile, and the 19th ventile, respectively.
-As can be observed, the trajectory of the top 10 percent and the top5 percent is not only in close alignment, but also very diverse across countries.
+Figure 3 below illustrates the relationship between the 20th ventile and the 10th decile, and the 19th ventile, respectively.
+As can be observed, the trajectory of the top 10 per cent and the top 5 per cent is not only in close alignment, but also very diverse across countries.
 Meanwhile, the 19th ventile remains remarkably constant across countries, and does not display the same shape of large variance between countries.